 Some homes found that free solar panels, instead of offering their roofs, were a good deal.
 Essentially, you would have allowed the company to sell the energy for some maintenance and installation.

-In 2021, such grants are no longer valid.
+Since 2021, such grants are no longer valid.
 The main reason behind these grants was the expensive nature of solar panels.
 However, solar panels have become affordable, and maintenance costs have also diminished.

 So, what is the next best thing?
 RHI and SEG schemes, along with the existing customers of FIT!